 XinLin X181 Navigator review

-Although this product was provided by Banggood for free, they didn’t requested to make my review in a specific way.
+Although this product was provided by Banggood for free, they didn’t request to make my review in a specific way.
 Thanks again for their professional attitude.

 XinLin X181 review – First impressions

-Besides the aircraft and its remote controller (with 5″ FPV screen), the package includes: flight battery, charger, 2 sets of propellers, 1 set of blade guards, 4GB micro SD card and user manual.
+Besides the aircraft and its remote controller (with 5″ FPV screen), the package includes a flight battery, charger, 2 sets of propellers, 1 set of blade guards, 4GB micro SD card, and user manual.